usnistgov/NistPluggableModules/doc/sphinx/source/SpecAn.rst

    This function initiates a signal acquisition based on the present instrument configuration.
 It then waits for the acquisition to complete, and returns the trace as an array of amplitude values.
 The amplitude array returns data that represent the amplitude of the signals obtained by sweeping from the start frequency to the stop frequency (in frequency domain, in time domain the amplitude array is ordered from beginning of sweep to end).
 The Amplitude Units attribute determines the units of the points in the amplitude array.
 This function resets the sweep count.

    If the spectrum analyzer did not complete the acquisition within the time period the user specified with the MaxTime parameter, the function returns the Max Time Exceeded error.

+SelfTest()
+   This VI runs the instrument's self test routine and returns the test result(s).

 Trigger Extension Group